R bootcamp

 When indexing into a data frame, you need to distinguish the dimension along which you’re indexing: either a row, or a column dimension.
 Just like in referring to a cell coordinate in Excel, for example.

-The way you do this for data frames in R is to separate the dimensions into which you’re indexing with a comma in this way: [row-index, column-name-or-index].
+The way you do this for data frames in R is to separate the dimensions into which you’re indexing with a comma in this way: df[row indices, column names].

 Extract the first three rows of df: